1999–2000 Dumbarton F.C. season: Overview

-Season 1999-2000 would be one of the most memorable for Dumbarton, but not because of any titles won or lost, but because this would be the last season that the club would play at their famous Boghead Park.
-Dumbarton's home had been here for the past 121 years - the longest that any British football club had stayed at any home ground.
-Now the ground had been sold and Dumbarton would move to a new purpose built stadium at the foot of Dumbarton Rock.
+The 1999-2000 season marked the last that the club would play at Boghead Park.
+The ground, which opened in 1879, was the oldest stadium in Scotland in continuous use, before being sold to accommodate a housing development.
+The following season the club would move into their new stadium, now known as The Rock.

 The season itself was unremarkable.
 Three promotion places were up for grabs due to the addition of Elgin City and Peterhead the following season, however despite an encouraging start there was never a real chance of a top three finish and in the end a midtable 6th place was achieved.
 It would be the final game however that would define the whole campaign.
 As it was a crowd in excess of 3,000 turned out to bid farewell to the old ground and with it a fine victory over promoted East Fife.

 In the national cup competitions, there was little to cheer.
 In the Scottish Cup, Dumbarton lost to Stenhousemuir in the second round.

 In the League Cup, after a win over Brechin City, Dundee would easily dispatch Dumbarton in the second round.

 With newfound sponsorship, the Scottish Challenge Cup was re-instated, but the same old failures beset Dumbarton - yet another first round defeat, this time to Airdrie.

 Locally, in the Stirlingshire Cup, Dumbarton lost their two group ties.